-Chimney breasts and fireplaces None.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Internal joinery is of timber and there are timber internal doors.
+The kitchen contains a range of floor and wall mounted storage units and worktops.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is an electric fire housed within a timber fireplace in the lounge.
 Internal decorations Visually inspected.
-Internal decorative finishes are papered or painted.
+Internal decorative finishes are painted or painted.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switch gear is located within the garage.
+The electrical switch gear is located within a cupboard in the hallway.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Sanitary fittings in the bathroom comprise a white suite of wc, wash-hand basin and bath with electric shower over.
-The en-suite shower room comprises a white of wc, wash-hand basin and shower cabinet with electric shower.
-The toilet comprises an integrated unit of wc and wash-hand basin.
+The sanitary fittings in the bathroom comprise a white suite of wc, wash-hand basin and bath with mixer shower over.
+The en-suite shower room comprises a white suite of wc, wash-hand basin and shower cabinet with electric shower.
 There is a sink unit within the kitchen.

-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and hot water

+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

-There is an 'Ideal' wall mounted gas fired central heating boiler located within the kitchen.
+There is an 'Ideal' wall mounted gas fired central heating boiler located within a cupboard in the hallway.
 This serves water filled radiators throughout the property and also provides domestic hot water.